epogrebnyak/justpath/README.md

 ## Workflow

 `justpath` shows your `PATH` and can detect invalid or duplicate directories.
-Display options include line numbering, color highlights and line comments.
+Display options include line numbering, real paths for symlinks and color highlights.

 ## Try quickly